-Name of Scheme What does it do?
+Name of What does it do?
 Who and what is eligible?
-How can it be accessed? is on furlough.
+How can it be accessed?
+Scheme is on furlough.
 Employers will have to pay employees for the hours they work.
 For August, the government will pay 80% of wages up to a cap of £2,500 for the hours an employee is on furlough and employers will pay ER NICs and pension contributions for the hours the employee is on furlough.
 For September, the government will pay 70% of wages up to a cap of £2,187.50 for the hours the employee is on furlough.
 Employers will pay ER NICs and pension contributions and top up employees' wages to ensure they receive 80% of their wages up to a cap of £2,500, for time they are furloughed.
 For October, the government will pay 60% of wages up to a cap of £1,875 for the hours the employee is on furlough.
-Employers will pay ER NICs and pension contributions and top up employees' wages to ensure they receive 80% of their wages up to a cap of £1,875 for the hours the employee is on furlough.
-Employers will pay ER NICs and pension contributions and top up employees' wages to ensure they receive 80% of their wages up to a cap of £1,875 for the hours the employee is on furlough.
 Employers will pay ER NICs and pension contributions and top up employees' wages to ensure they receive 80% of their wages up to a cap of £2,500, for time they are furloughed.
 Employers will continue to able to choose to top up employee wages above the 80% total and £2,500 cap for the hours not worked at their own expense if they wish.
 Employers will have to pay their employees for the hours worked.

 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
 Self- Employment Income Support Scheme (SEISS) Supports self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
 The scheme currently allows you to claim a taxable grant worth 80% of your average monthly trading profits, paid out in a single instalment covering 3 months' worth of profits, and capped at £7,500 in total.
 You'll get a taxable grant based on average trading profit over the 3 tax years 2016-17, 2017-18 and 2018-19 The grant does not need to be repaid but will be subject to Income Tax and self-employed National Insurance.
 This scheme is being extended.
-If you're eligible for the second and final grant, and your business has been adversely affected on or after 14 July 2020 you'll be able to make a claim in August 2020.
-You can claim for the second grant even if you did not make a claim for the first grant.
+If you're eligible for the second and final grant, and your business has been adversely affected on or after 14 July 2020 you'll be able to make a claim from 17 August 2020.
+You can claim for the second grant if you're eligible, even if you did not make a claim for the first grant.
 If you receive the grant you can continue to work, start a new trade or take on other employment including voluntary work, or duties as an armed forces reservist.
-You can claim if you are a self-employed individual or a member of a partnership and all of the following apply: Make your claim for the first grant as the online service to claim is available now.
-If you're eligible and want to claim the first grant you must make your claim on or before 13 July 2020.
+Make your claim as the online service for the first grant is now available.
+If you're eligible and your business has been adversely affected you must make your claim for the first grant on or before 13 July 2020.
 The online service for the second and final grant is not available yet.
 Do not contact HMRC.
 This guidance will be updated when this service is available.
 You must make the claim yourself.
 Your tax agent or advisor must not claim on your behalf as this will trigger a fraud alert, and you will have to contact HMRC.
 This will cause a significant delay to you receiving your payment.
-You can use HMRC's online tool to find out if you're eligible to make a claim.
+You can use HMRC's online tool to find out if you're eligible to make a claim for the first grant.
 Your tax agent or adviser can also check your eligibility on your behalf.
-You'll need your Self-Assessment Unique Taxpayer
+You'll need